 Why are there such large local differences in radon content?

-It is due to variations in radon in the ground and how buildings are constructed.
+It is due to variations in radon in the soil and how buildings are constructed.
 Also what maintenance they have had and what rebuilding has taken place.

 Important – Where does radon leak into houses?